 Bringing together epigenetics and social epidemiology

-Epigenetics and social epidemiology are two independent domains of knowledge our culture hasn’t yet integrated.
-But as soon as we consider them in relation with one another, they spring a Distant Early Warning we definitely ought to be aware of.
-Indeed, to understand why the 'good health' of any population does not mirror its degree of economic development, we must consider how 'good' or 'bad' the epigenetic imprints of their primal, life-shaping environment may have been .
+Our culture still has't integrated these two independent domains of knowledge.
+And yet, as soon as we consider them in relation to one another, they spring a distant early warning we definitely ought to be aware of.
+It allows us to understand, for example, why a population's health does not mirror its degree of economic development, but rather depends on how its individuals' primal environment has created favorable epigenetic imprints .

-1. Epigenetics shows that the quality of our environment determines the way our DNA is used: Our personal genetic heritage is set at conception.
-But from this very moment on, our whole life is shaped by our DNA’s environment that immediately acts as a unique shaper of our whole life.
-From the outer circles of this environment (social, paternal, maternal) to the innermost ones (interstitial, cytoplasmic, epi-genomic), events of all kind, intensity and duration are constantly adjusting the degree of activity and/or inhibition of each and every element of our genome through epigenetic processes [13, 14].
-The earlier these events – i.e., "experiences" or "lack of experiences" – occur over our embryonic, fetal and postnatal developments, the more they determine who we shall be [15, 67].
+1. The quality of our surroundings determines the way our DNA is used.
+True, our personal genetic heritage is set at conception.
+But from this very moment on, our whole life is shaped by our DNA’s environment.
+From its innermost circles (intranuclear, cytoplasmic, interstitial) to its more distant ones (maternal, paternal, social), events of all kind, intensity and duration are constantly adjusting the degree of activity and/or inhibition of each and every element of our genome through epigenetic processes [13, 14].
+The earlier these founding events ("experiences" or "lack of experiences") occur over our embryonic, fetal and postnatal developments, the more they determine who we shall be [15, 67].

-3. Social epidemiology reveals that inequality is bad for everyone: Wilkinson & Pickett’s finding that financial inequality and health indices are negatively correlated in developed countries raised the question: why?
+3. Social epidemiology reveals that inequality is bad for everyone: Wilkinson & Pickett found that financial inequality and health indices are negatively correlated in developed countries .
+This raises the question: why?
 Lack of access to medical care – mostly for people with small incomes – appears not to be a satisfactory explanation .
-The current hypothesis is that inequality, within rich communities, is responsible for a societal stress that affects everyone, rich or poor , old or young, with multiple consequences on health and social behavior [16,19, 20, 21].
+The current hypothesis is that inequality in a rich community is responsible for a societal stress that negatively affects everyone, rich or poor , old or young, with multiple consequences on health and behaviour [16,19, 20, 21].